citahub/cita/README.md

 Please follow the [Installation Guide](https://github.com/cryptape/cita/wiki/Installation)

 ## Contributing
-Contribution is welcome, please check [CONTRIBUTING]() for details on submitting patches and the contribution workflow before you want to make any contribution.
+Contribution is welcome, please check [CONTRIBUTING.md](CONTRIBUTING.md) for details on submitting patches and the contribution workflow before you want to make any contribution.

 ## Follow us